1 June, 2005

 of Beijing.

 by @ 9:54 pm.
-Filed under China, Northeast Asia, Singapore, Southeast Asia
+Filed under Singapore, China, Northeast Asia, Southeast Asia

--image-s korean metrosexual
+s korean metrosexual

 Jodi has found a metrosexual boyfriend in Pusan.
 Myrick is not a metrosexual.
 He cooks, occasionally carries a ‘man-purse,’ and irregularly uses moisturizer.
 But ironing, shopping and organizing are right out.
 (Myrick’s sock drawer is an example of market failure that disturbs him).